shaunlsy/gilded-rose-tech-test/README.md

 > bundle install
 > rspec # to check all tests pass and show the coverage from simplecov
 > rubocop # to check all tests pass
+> ruby './lib/test_fixture.rb' # to check the quality of the items for the next 15 days
 ```

 ### Requirements